 El Alamein Battlefield today

 Today, El Alamein Battlefield is surrounded by numerous memorials, cemeteries and sites to the different Allied and Axis forces who fought there.
 Several 1942 battlements and bunkers can be seen from the roadside together with several plaques, including one on the Alexandria-Marsa Matruh Route which shows the furthermost position reached by German and Italian forces.

 Note that it is best to stay on the roads as there are mines and other dangerous materials thought to be located on the battlefield itself.
-There is also a museum about the battle.
+There is also a museum about the battle nearby.
 This sombre site features as one of our top attractions to visit in Egypt.

 Discover the best Historic Sites in Egypt, from Giza to German El Alamein Cemetery and more, includes an interactive map of Egyptian cultural monuments and landmarks.

 Discover an expert-curated list of World War Two Sites, from Bletchley Park to the Juno Beach Centre and more, includes an interactive map of WW2 historical places around the world.